 The Center for Holocaust and Genocide Studies

-The Mission of the Center for Holocaust and Genocide Studies (CHGS) is to instill within current and future military leaders a sophisticated understanding of the Holocaust and other instances of genocide, and to inspire them to prevent future atrocities in their roles as military leaders.
-West Point’s CHGS has no equivalent.
-It operates as an inter-academy center, serving not just West Point, but the Naval Academy, the Air Force Academy, and Coast Guard.
-The Center also works with the Reserve Officer Training Corps, the Command General Staff College, the US Army War College, the National Defense University, the Marine Corps University, and the Office of the Secretary of Defense.
-This reach, this ability to forge connections and make systemic change is unparalleled.
+The mission of the Center for Holocaust and Genocide Studies is to instill within current and future military leaders a sophisticated understanding of the Holocaust and other instances of genocide, and to inspire them to prevent future atrocities in their roles as military leaders.
+The Center provides a critical space for research, teaching, and collaboration in interdisciplinary studies of the past and present.

 News & Developments